fabric8-analytics/fabric8-analytics-common/README.md

 # Using Fabric8-Analytics

-At this point we offer several ways of interacting with Baysian: API, a widget in SonarQube and Jenkins plugin.
+At this point we offer several ways of interacting with Fabric8-Analytics: API, a widget in SonarQube and Jenkins plugin.
 Fabric8-Analytics is also built into the [openshift.io](https://openshift.io) build pipeline.

 ## API